-Once you learn how to write an eye-catching cover letter and resume, head on over to the jobs board at Behavioral Health Jobs to take the next step toward finding your dream job in healthcare.
-We maintain up-to-date postings of the best behavioral health jobs on the market.
+Once you learn how to write an eye-catching cover letter and resume, head to the jobs board at Behavioral Health Jobs to take the next step toward finding your dream job in healthcare.
+We maintain up-to-date postings of the best behavioral health job opportunities available.

 Your cover letter should be formatted like a formal letter and should be no more than one page in length.
 To begin, you will need to create your heading.
 This is often the easiest part of the cover letter since there is no need to draw your creativity.
-Your heading should include:
+Your heading should include the following:

 - The date you are sending your resume to the employer